Montréal cultural calendar

 DRAG SHOWS

-Montréal drag superstar Mona de Grenoble headlines her French-language touring show De la poudre aux yeux at Studio-Cabaret on April 23.
+Montréal drag superstar Mona de Grenoble headlines her French-language touring show De la poudre aux yeux at Studio-Cabaret on April 22 and 23.

 Montréal is one of the drag capitals of the world.
 Located in The Village, drag icon Mado Lamotte’s Cabaret Mado and Michel Dorion’s classic Bar Le Cocktail both book the best drag performers in the city nightly.
 Both venues are also two of the most popular nightclubs in The Village.